PWM (Pulse Width Modulation) is frequently used for efficient control of DC voltage or current.

 The other gates in the package, U2, U3, and U4, are connected in parallel to provide a buffer output for the PWM signal.

-This provides a higher current drive for faster switching of high capacitance loads such a MOSFET gate.
+This isolates the output load from the multivibrator circuit, and provides a higher current drive for faster switching of high capacitance loads such a MOSFET gate.

 Required power and ground connections for the CD4093 are not shown.